 The Kancamagus Highway, Route 112, is 32 miles of twisty road through the White Mountains.
 As noted above, there are no services once you start on the Kanc.
 You’ll see lots of places where cars are pulled off the road at hiking trailheads, and other large lots where you may park, hop out and take a photo.

-Along your left, you’ll find Sabbaday Falls on you ascent.
+Update!
+As of September 25, 2017, Sabbaday Falls trails are closed for maintenance.
+Along your left, you’ll find Sabbaday Falls on your ascent.
 This is one of my favorite falls.
 Parking costs $3 (bring exact change) and the trail is free, easy, relatively flat, and the falls are beautiful.
 Budget about 90 minutes.
 In the summer, you will want an insect repellent.
 A quick note on the foliage, here and on all trails.
 You will see some amazing plants growing along the trail.
 Lady slipper orchids, fungi and other flowering plants.
 It is not okay to pick any of them.
 They are there for you to enjoy because everyone else left them for you. (‘Nuff said!)